Miragon/consulting/miranum-stack-showcase/docs/setup-miranum-platform.md

 ### Best Practice

-If you need to run Docker Compose frequently, we recommend overriding the default `docker compose` command or adding custom tasks.
+If you need to run `docker compose` frequently, we recommend overriding the default command or adding custom tasks.

 #### Add Custom Tasks

-1. Add [`tasks.json`](../.vscode/tasks.json) to the `.vscode` folder
+1. Add [tasks.json](../.vscode/tasks.json) to the `.vscode` folder
 2. Paste the following JSON into that file:

     ```json